rctn/pseudocerebellum/docs/about.rst

 collects and abstracts information about the cerebellum as an associative memory.
 The website is meant to be a community effort.
-Ideally, it will build a table with an entry for each neuron type in the cerebellum, the number of neurons of that type, what neurons they connect to with what fan-ins and fan-outs, nature of connections (excitatory, inhibitory), and firing rate (typical, range).
+Ideally, it will build a table with an entry for each neuron type in the cerebellum, its location, the number of neurons of that type, what neurons they connect to with what fan-ins and fan-outs, nature of connections (excitatory, inhibitory), and firing rate (typical, range).
 This kind of information can be seen in Figure 2 by Loebner (1989)  :cite:`LoebnerEE-1989`.
 In addition